Flight-Free-UK/flight_free_uk_website/source/posts/2021-podcast-series-eco-anxiety.html.markdown

 It’s only really in the last few years that I’ve unpacked what that actually means.
 It goes so much deeper than the physical manifestations of a dying planet: we’re talking about a system that has prioritised profits over people’s wellbeing.
 So I try and think about it more holistically.
 I’ve adopted my own term for it, which is \[environ]mental health.

 For activists, there’s a need to work as hard as they can, to go as fast as they can.
 Sustainability to me is a mindset.
 It’s not just about greening your life, it’s about finding ways to make this work long term.

+> "Sustainability is not just about greening your life, it’s about finding ways to make this work long term."

 ### Flight Free UK